-Sea Kids is open Monday through Friday 7:00am to 5:30pm year-round with the exception of certain holidays and weather-related closings.
+Sea Kids is open Monday through Friday from 7:00 am to 4:30 pm year-round with the exception of certain holidays and weather-related closings.

 Our students are placed in groups according to age and developmental readiness.